ibeauregard/sqlite/README.md

 ## Running my_sqlite

-To run my_sqlite, you will need [Python, version 3.6 or above](https://www.python.org/downloads/).
+To run my_sqlite, you need [Python, version 3.6 or above](https://www.python.org/downloads/).

 Launch the application by running `python my_sqlite.py <path-to-database>` from the project's root directory.